Zazuzin/Zazus-Server-Seeker/README.md

 1. Install **Fabric Loader** for Minecraft 26.2.
 2. Install the matching **Fabric API**.
-3. Download the Zazu's Server Tool release JAR, or build the JAR from this repository.
+3. Build the JAR from this repository.
 4. Place the JAR in your Minecraft instance's `mods` folder.
 5. Make sure older versions of Zazu's Server Tool are removed so only one version is installed.
 6. Start Minecraft with the Fabric profile / Fabric-enabled Prism Launcher instance.